renjithmadhavan/data-science-portfolio/_posts/articles/2016-09-23-how-to-set-up-rstudio-on-AWS-for-bioinformatics-class.md

 ## Optional: Create permanent URL and domain name

 Normally if you stop and restart your instance, you are assigned a new IP address.
 You can simply write the name of the new IP on the whiteboard or post it on-line whenever it changes.
 However, Amazon has an elastic IP that you can use.
-It's free as long as an instance is running.
+An elastic IP will act a permanent IP, which will be assigned to your instance while it is running.
+It's free as long as an instance is running, and is $0.005 / hour when the instance is not running.
 Since we can always run our free t2.micro instance, an elastic IP is essentially free.

 Find Elastic IPs in the side menu of the EC2 Console.